#DigitalDialogue with Radik Nosyrev, Founder of Scanalloys LV

 In general, the development of the situation since the beginning of 2020 when pandemic restrictions began and started to cause dramatic changes in the metals market, has not introduced any critical or negative effects on our company's work.
 Restrictions in movement between countries and regions had the negative effect of no more face-to-face communication and negotiations.
 At the same time it led to concentrating on daily workflow both in the office and in the home-office.
 The occasional few glasses of good wine also helped to maintain a healthy work/life balance.

 Digitalise your metals procurement and sales process now.
-Find out how the Metalshub platform is able to help you reach new customers and find new suppliers.
-Book a demo and be part of the 1100 companies that are already on board.
+Find out how the Metalshub platform is able to help you reach new customers and find new suppliers. and be part of the 1100 companies that are already on board.